 It is the best of days, and it is the worst of days–Mother’s Day.
-In many of our churches, there will be a lot of empty seats this Sunday.
 For some, Mother’s Day is one of the happiest days of the year.
 And for others, it’s the most dreaded and painful day of the year.
 For many women, Mother’s Day is just another chilling reminder that “mom is gone.”
 As one woman recently shared with me, “It has been 30 years now since I lost my mother to cancer, and each year around Mother’s Day it just seems to get harder and harder.
 I spend the day with a broken heart and in tears.
 When my mother died I not only lost my mother, but my best friend.”

 For others, Mother’s Day is an incredibly painful day because they so desperately want to be a mom, but they can’t (due to infertility or other reasons).
 As so many women see all of the smiling children of other women around them, they are painfully reminded of the three children they lost in miscarriage.
 For those that have had abortions, this day only seems to re-open the wound.
 And even for those that do have children, behind the smiles and the Mother’s Day flowers, there is often deep hurt, anxiety, feelings of inadequacies, regret, and condemnation.